 Now, with that many users, each service is bound to have many happy and some not-so-happy users.
 Here’s a look at the trends we found in online Stripe and PayPal reviews.

 In a perusal of online Stripe reviews, users seem to love everything about Stripe except—wait for it— customer service.
 Payment processing, ecommerce integrations, and basic use is a smooth process for most users and garners few complaints.

 The trouble occurs with payment disputes and processing issues—times when it’s really nice to be able to talk with your processor.
 Users complain that it can take days to get a person on the phone with Stripe.
 This is something to consider when choosing Stripe versus PayPal.
-Find more user comments and details in our Stripe review.

 PayPal Customer Reviews

 Looking at PayPal reviews online, customer service gets the lowest score while ease of use, universal name recognition, convenience, and overall payment fees are positive.
 Like Stripe, user complaints about PayPal’s handling of disputes, fund holds, and processing issues top the list of problems.
 However, these issues are equally common to Stripe and practically all other online payment services.